22 Low Light Small Houseplants that Don't Need Sunlight

 Button Sword Fern is a compact fern which grows to a height of about 1 ft and 1 ft wide which like its cousin Boston Fern (Nephrolepis exaltata 'Bostoniensis') are perfect for limited spaces where they can be displayed in a hanging basket, on a tabletop, desktop or plant shelf.

-Nephrolepis cordifolia 'Duffii' thrives in bright indirect light, average warmth of 15-250C, humidity of 70-80% and consistently moist, fertile, well-drained, all purpose soil coupled with fortnightly feeding during the growing season.
+Nephrolepis cordifolia 'Duffii' thrives in bright indirect light, warmth of 15-250C, humidity of 70-80% and consistently moist, fertile, well-drained soil coupled with fortnightly feeding during the growing season.
+Learn how to grow and care for Lemon Button Fern.

 13. Brown Spiderwort (Siderasis fuscata)